-Prerequisites: GDSN 130 and CIT 228, or permission of instructor concentrating on high profile, advanced applications to develop students' skill sets.
+Prerequisites: GDSN 130 and CIT 228, or permission of instructor

+This course continues to utilize the skills developed in CIT 228 to build Web pages, concentrating on high profile, advanced applications to develop students' skill sets.
 Students will plan, design, and develop a client web and mobile site.
 The course includes a thorough examination and implementation of Adobe Dreamweaver.